 Mervyn Laurence Peake

-1 portrait of Mervyn Laurence Peake
+1 of 2 portraits of Mervyn Laurence Peake

 With kind permission of the Mervyn Peake estate; on loan to the National Portrait Gallery, London